 As with every solver on SimScale, every user can benefit from this innovative technology without specific hardware requirements related to graphics cards, data storage or CPU performance.
 Relying on cloud computing, users can run industrial-scale external flow analysis with hundreds of millions of cells within just a few hours of computing time on up to 16 GPUs.

 Simulation of wind loads on high-rise buildings: LOHAS park in Hong Kong

 “The accurate analysis of transient flows has historically been fraught with very long computing times and high up-front costs in order to yield realistic results.
 With the release of this new Lattice-Boltzmann solver, CFD engineers no longer need to choose between speed and accuracy—and on top of that, can access it with the convenience of an entirely web-based workflow.
 We’re very excited to see our customers seize the new opportunities this technology is opening up,” said David Heiny, CEO and co-founder of SimScale.

-“After years of intense research and development on our GPU-accelerated CFD-solver Pacefish® from scratch we are proud and happy to offer our unique piece of numerical technology to public usage in cooperation with our cloud simulation partner SimScale.
-Because of our great partnership, we believe in the distruptive potential of this integration and are looking forward to a very exciting future,” said Eugen Riegel, CEO of Numeric Systems GmbH.
+“After years of intense research and development on our GPU-accelerated CFD-solver Pacefish® from scratch, we are proud and happy to offer our unique piece of numerical technology to public usage in cooperation with our cloud simulation partner SimScale.
+Because of our great partnership, we believe in the disruptive potential of this integration and are looking forward to a very exciting future,” said Eugen Riegel, CEO of Numeric Systems GmbH.

 Companies and engineers interested in learning more about SimScale’s new GPU-based solver using the Lattice Boltzmann method can see real-time simulation here, as well as contact our sales team directly here.